 Addressing climate change will require massive flows of capital toward sustainable and impact investments.
 While estimates of capital required vary, consensus is that several trillion dollars a year will be necessary to prevent exceeding the 2O Celsius temperature increase laid out in the Paris Agreement.
 To contribute to this shared outcome, the GIIN has launched a Climate Investing Track to support its members in allocating significant capital towards investments that actively mitigate carbon emissions.
 Given the breadth of this topic, and the depth of expertise required for each investment thesis, the Climate Investing Track is organized by themes, which allows smaller groups of GIIN members to convene around a given investment strategy.
 The Track will serve as a testing ground for innovative financial instruments, and as a knowledge hub for newcomers to climate investing to better understand products and impact measurement strategies.

 Impact Investments in sustainable forestry have the potential to conserve critical ecosystems, prevent deforestation, sequester carbon, and generate economic activity for local communities.
-Building on the work of the GIIN and Cambridge Associates Financial Performance of Real Assets Study—wherein impact investments in sustainable timber were shown to compare favorably to the comparative universe—the GIIN’s Research and Membership Teams are working closely with members to reduce information asymmetry between asset owners and managers of sustainable forestry products.
-This includes developing a standardized due diligence questionnaire, case studies, and analysis of common practice based on a database of more than 35 fund structures.
+Building on the work of the GIIN and Cambridge Associates Financial Performance of Real Assets Study—wherein impact investments in sustainable timber were shown to compare favorably to the comparative universe—the GIIN’s Research and Market Building Teams developed a research report aimed at reducing the information asymmetry between asset owners and managers of sustainable forestry products.
+This report includes a standardized due diligence questionnaire, case studies, and analysis of common practice based on a database of more than 35 fund structures.
 Following this report, the GIIN has also hosted several product structure workshops, which brought together asset owners and fund managers to discuss the design of impact investment products in sustainable forestry.
 Results of those workshops can be found here.

 Potential Future Themes